aaronfox/Hello-Internet/README.md

 *Thanks to the RevolutionUC Hackathon Organizers for such a great, productive time*

-*Update* A living fossil of this site, CGP Grey Flappy Bird, can be found at http://www.aaronfox.me/flappy
+*Update:* A living fossil of this site, CGP Grey Flappy Bird, can be found at http://www.aaronfox.me/flappy

 *NOTE*: The enhanced Hello Internet experience is now accessible at www.hellointernetbingo.com (well, it *was*.
 My partner in this project and I have no longer decided to fund the hosting of this site)